mark-wilson/tech-notes/data.md

 We can arrange them to understand something about the data - this is the analysis part - for example how many bricks are there of each colour?

 And we can visualise the outcome from that analysis.
+Graphs present a view on the data that helps us to understand what it means.

-But what does it actually mean?
+But what does it matter how many bricks we have of each colour, or shape, or whatever other attribute we use?
 Only when we use a story to illustrate the value of the data does it really come to life!

 [Go home](README.md)